 The Drug Enforcement Administration is bringing its own rotary-wing aircraft into Afghanistan to fight drug lords, a U.S. military commander says.
 Lt.
 Gen. Karl W. Eikenberry, commander, Combined Forces Command-Afghanistan, called the air assets critical in the battle against the Taliban and other enemy forces in Afghanistan at a Sept.
 21 Pentagon briefing.
 Coalition forces there have used the helicopters for troop transportation, intelligence gathering and medevac missions, he ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "DEA bringing own helos into Afghanistan".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "DEA bringing own helos into Afghanistan".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.